balfieri/layout/README.md

 4. You can also export other types of files:
 ```
 layout->write( "new_chip.gds" );                 // writes out a .gds file
-layout->write( "new_chip.raw" );                 // writes out a .raw file with an ASCII version of the .gds file
+layout->write( "new_chip.raw" );                 // writes out a .raw file with internal node structure in ASCII
 layout->write( "new_chip.aedt" );                // writes out an .aedt file for HFSS (includes layer info)
 layout->write( "new_chip.fastcap" );             // writes out files for FastCap2, FFTCap
 layout->write( "new_chip.fasthenry" );           // writes out FastHenry2 files